Infurnalz/Infurnalz.github.io/bugreport.md

            1. First ensure that your spellqueuewindow is set to default (400)
            2. Gain full rage
-           3. Attack a dummy and queue a HS when your main hand hit the target
+           3. Attack a dummy and queue a HS/cleave when your main hand hit the target
            4. Press a GCD ability (Ex: Bloodthirst)
            5. Once GCD timer is below 0.4s press a different GCD ability before HS goes off
            6. This will result in second GCD ability not being cast